 The push assist helps the rider to push the pedelec.
-The maximum speed can be 6 km/h here.
+The speed can be a maximum of 6 km/h in this case.
+The user can slow the pedelec to their own walking pace by holding the bicycle firmly while pushing.